Azure-Samples/azure-opensource-labs/cloud-native/aks-https/Part3CustomDomainAndHttps/README.md

 if [[ ! $CUSTOM_DOMAIN_NAME =~ ^[a-z][a-z0-9-]{1,61}[a-z0-9] ]]; then echo "Invalid Domain, run'export CUSTOM_DOMAIN_NAME="customdomainname"' again and choose a new domain"; else echo "Custom Domain Set!"; fi;
 ```

-In order to obtain an SSL certificate from Lets Encrpyt we need to provide a valid email address.
+In order to obtain an SSL certificate from Lets Encrypt we need to provide a valid email address.

 Set a valid email address for SSL validation by running the following:
 ```